EarendelDevelopers/factorio-mods/README.md

 # factorio-mods
-This is a public repository for tracking issues with Earendel's factorio mods.
+This is a public repository for tracking issues with Earendel's Factorio mods.